Repetition in learning as

 and life long learning.

 of course, does not make life long learners.
-However, life long
+However physical learning,

-learning is a product of interest, passion, and finding joy in learning
+learning is a product of interest, passion, and finding joy in learning.
+This is

 learning forces the learner into those areas that he/she